 - Mr. Knight served as first-chair defense counsel in a Jones Act personal injury lawsuit filed in Harris County, Texas.
 He tried the case to a verdict in February 2011.
 The plaintiff demanded over $1,300,000.00 in actual damages.
 The Jury returned a verdict of $1,620.00 against the Firm's clients in approximately two hours.
 A case summary of this Verdict may be found at 2011 WL 793314.
 The Plaintiff declined to appeal.

-- Mr. Knight served as second-chair defense counsel in a Jones Act personal injury lawsuit filed in Brownsville, Cameron County, Texas in June 2010.
-Mr. Daniel D. Pipitone served as first chair.
-A favorable verdict was obtained in favor of the Firm's client by Mr. Pipitone and Mr. Knight.
-Plaintiff demanded approximately $3,700,000.00 in actual and punitive damages at trial after demanding $1,200,000.00 to settle the case before trial.
-Our clients offered $200,000.00 to settle before trial.
-Plaintiff was awarded $420,000.00 in actual damages with fifty percent fault attributed to Plaintiff.
+- Mr. Knight served as defense counsel in a Jones Act personal injury lawsuit filed in Brownsville, Cameron County, Texas in June 2010.
+A favorable verdict was obtained in favor of the Firm's client by the Chamberlain trial team.
+Plaintiff demanded approximately $3,700,000.00 in actual and punitive damages at trial.
+Plaintiff was awarded $420,000.00 in actual damages.
 A summary of the verdict can be found at 2010 WL 3483078.
-The verdict is currently on appeal to enforce the fifty percent reduction of the award, which, if granted, would reduce the actual damages awarded to $210,000.00.

-- Mr. Knight served as first chair defense trial counsel in a week-long Federal Court jury trial in Houston Texas.
+- Mr. Knight served as first chair defense trial counsel in a week-long Federal Court jury trial in Houston Texas in October/November 2007.
 The case involved a maritime commercial dispute where liability against our client was certain.
 Mr. Knight’s examinations of several witnesses, including the plaintiff’s economic expert, reduced the jury verdict to less than the amount demanded by plaintiff in mediation, and less than half of the plaintiff’s demand in closing arguments.

 - When representing a vessel owner prosecuting a Limitation of Liability action in the United States District Court for the Southern District of Texas, Houston Division, Mr. Knight helped to obtain a denial of a Motion to Dismiss filed by the Claimants.
 The Court’s Memorandum and Order, which may be found at 2008 WL 2368730, establishes favorable law for dredging operators with respect to bringing one Limitation of Liability proceeding for multiple claims occurring on different dates, but on the same voyage.